weblancaster/python-studies/README.md

 ### Day 36
 Implemented the initial algorithm for solshal-bookmark-importer (https://github.com/weblancaster/solshal-bookmark-importer/pull/1) and made some accomodations/changes in main solshal service to utilize solshal-bookmark-importer

+### Day 37
+Minor improvements to solshal-bookmark-importer service to accommodate implementation in Solshal main service